ACea15/FENIAX/docs/documentation/index.md

-# Finite Element models 4 Intrinsic Nonlinear Aeroelastics in JAX [FENIAX]
+# Finite Element models 4 Intrinsic Nonlinear Aeroelastics in JAX

-FEM4INAS is an aeroelastic toolbox  written and parallelized in Python, which acts as a post-processor of commercial software such as MSC Nastran.
+FENIAX is an aeroelastic toolbox  written and parallelized in Python, which acts as a post-processor of commercial software such as MSC Nastran.
 Arbitrary FE models built for linear aeroelastic analysis are enhanced with geometric nonlinear effects, flight dynamics and linearized state-space solutions about nonlinear equilibrium.

+!!! warning
+	in beta

+## Getting started

+## Examples

+## Theoretical background

-## t1
+## Code base

-fsdf

-### t3